RS485/LogisticsPipes/README.md

 1. Clone this repo to a folder named src inside an empty folder

-2. Run `ant setup` or `ant main_keepminecraft` if you want to keep mcp/forge instance
+2. Run `ant setup` or `ant vars package-simple` if you want to keep mcp/forge instance, but setup must be performed before

 ##Extended Description